 As a product manager, Simika is a connector between every team and hotel.
 Every month, she’s tasked with distilling a mix of information––images, graphs, emails, data––into one digestible deck.
-The information doesn’t fit into typical presentation tools, she says, which results in hours wasted on formatting.
+The information doesn’t fit into typical presentation tools, which results in hours wasted on formatting.

 “I have a bias for good design, so to me a deck isn’t shareable unless it’s digestible and well-presented," Simika admits.
 "I used to spend every evening before a presentation wincing and trying to stay awake to make it look nice.
 I needed something that just did it for me, and that’s where Paste came in.”

 Paste allows you to tell a story rather than just show information.